 - Know about ‘Blue Laws’ – in Old San Juan you can’t drink on the streets.
 Other places have this rule too, so do research and be aware.

 - Be vigilant at night in cities – especially San Juan.
-Crime is just higher after dark, you will get propositioned for drugs and that sort of thing.

 - Stay away from drugs – it’s still US law and not good to get involved.
 Why fund the gangs anyway?